Why PM in UK when terror hitting country: Imran

 Separately, in a TV address to his party workers on Friday, he said the rulers wanted to buy time till October for elections just to remove him from the way and crush his party.
 He said the rulers would not hold polls even in late 2023 if their plan to crush the PTI was not materialised.
 Imran added the rulers wanted elections and electoral results of their choice in which people of Pakistan would have no say.

-He urged the rulers to block the way of mafias and side with the judiciary, which was the only hope for Pakistan.
-He said the country was at the crossroads, adding that such circumstances had been witnessed never before.
-He added that only due to judiciary, the rule of law prevailed.
+He urged the country to block the way of mafias and side with the judiciary, which was the only hope for Pakistan.

 The PTI chief regretted that he had been implicated in blasphemy cases only because he insulted ‘Dirty Harry’.
 Gross violations of human rights were underway against the PTI workers and asserted “we are not those people who leave the country at critical times.
 We will fight till last ball in this country; we have to fight against mafias and our hopes are with judiciary only.”